sbstjn/cra-pipeline/README.md

 ### Configure GitHub Token

-Create a [personal access token in GitHub] and store it in AWS.
+Create a [personal access token in GitHub](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and store it in [AWS SecretsManager](https://aws.amazon.com/secrets-manager/).
+The token needs permissions to read your (private) repositories and configure webhooks.

 ```bash
 $ > aws secretsmanager create-secret \